The spasms are usually caused by serious brain disorders.

 Many children who have infantile spasms also develop abnormally or have intellectual disability.

-Electroencephalography is done to diagnose the disorder, and analysis of samples of blood, urine, and the fluid around the spinal cord as well as brain imaging helps doctors identify the cause.
+Electroencephalography is done to diagnose the disorder, and analysis of samples of blood, urine, and the fluid around the spinal cord as well as brain imaging help doctors identify the cause.

-Injecting adrenocorticotropic hormone into a muscle or giving a corticosteroid or vigabatrin (an anticonvulsant) by mouth often helps control the spasms.
+Injecting adrenocorticotropic hormone into a muscle or giving a corticosteroid or vigabatrin (an antiseizure drug) by mouth often helps control the spasms.

 Infantile spasms are a type of seizure.
 A seizure is an abnormal, unregulated electrical discharge that occurs within the brain and temporarily interrupts normal brain function.

 Infantile spasms last for only a few seconds but typically occur close together in a series that lasts several minutes.
 Children may have many series of spasms a day.
-Spasms usually start when children are younger than 1 year.
-They may stop by age 5 years, but often, another type of seizure then develops.
+Spasms usually start when children are younger than 1 year of age.
+They may stop by 5 years of age, but often, another type of seizure then develops.

 Usually, infantile spasms occur in infants who have a serious brain disorder or developmental problem, which may have already been diagnosed.
 These disorders include

-Tuberous sclerosis, a hereditary disorder, is a relatively common cause of infantile spasms.
+Tuberous sclerosis complex, a hereditary disorder, is a relatively common cause of infantile spasms.
 People with this disorder have long, narrow growths in the brain, which resemble roots or tubers.

-Spasms usually consist of a sudden jerk (spasm) of the trunk and limbs.
+Spasms usually consist of a sudden jerk (spasm) of the trunk and limbs that looks very much like the infant has startled.
 Sometimes the spasms involve only slight nodding of the head.
 Spasms may last several seconds, and children usually have many spasms in clusters, one right after the other.

-Spasms typically occur soon after children wake up and rarely occur during sleep.
+Spasms typically occur soon after children wake up and occasionally occur during sleep.

 In most affected children, intellectual development, including development of language skills, is slow, and intellectual disability is present.
 When infantile spasms start, children may at least temporarily stop smiling or lose developmental skills that they have learned, such as being able to sit up or roll over.